What Is An Online Marketing Channel?

 That means you’ll want your business to appear in those top five results building your online presence, let alone on page 1!
 SEM and SEO are both methods to achieve that goal.

-If you want to learn more about the two online marketing channels to determine which would be better suited for your business, check out our blog on SEO vs SEM.
+If you want to learn more about the differences between SEO vs SEM to determine which would be better suited for your business, check out our blog on SEO vs SEM.

 6. Display Ads